Equitably Reconnecting Communities

 The

-A proposal to rebuild Route 29 into a boulevard that reconnects the community with the Delaware River has had broad support since 2009, yet momentum has stalled repeatedly.
-The Community Connectors project aims to mobilize residents and decision-makers at all levels to ensure that the boulevard is prioritized, resourced, and built.
+A proposal to rebuild Route 29 into a boulevard that reconnects the community with the Delaware River had broad support since 2009, yet momentum stalled repeatedly.
+The Community Connectors project aimed to mobilize residents and decision-makers at all levels to ensure that the boulevard is prioritized, resourced, and built.

-The project will create a grassroots and grasstops campaign to mobilize community members and effectively interface with government decision-makers to take the Route 29 Boulevard project from concept to completion.
-The Community Connectors team will create and operationalize the infrastructure for this campaign and secure necessary resources, so that the campaign can be sustained after the grant period.
+The project created a grassroots and grasstops campaign to mobilize community members and effectively interface with government decision-makers to take the Route 29 Boulevard project from concept to completion.
+The Community Connectors team created and operationalized the infrastructure for this campaign and secured necessary resources, so that the campaign can be sustained after the grant period.

 MOBILITY Legacies